sehrishjaved19/Learn_JavaScript/Basics_JS/1_Variables&DataTypes/Notes.md

 # 📘 JavaScript Variables and Data Types

-Welcome!
-This guide covers the key concepts of variables and data types in JavaScript.

 ---